anthobarbarich/paradisecity/content/practical.md

       are left on your wristband to a good cause.

-      And no worries, there is no GPS tracking device placed in your wristband, so the Paradise City Big Brother crew won’t be able to track you down.
-      But… this is on our to-do-list for our edition in 2084.

       Note: If you would like to get a refund, please be aware that there will be a small service fee charged.
 (Amount not yet known: Playpass will set it for us, but it will be around 0.50euro)